joostvangils/BPMN_RPA/README.md

 ##### Retreiving information
 In order to retrieve a specific item of a list, you must use the following format (notation): %VariableName[ItemNumber]%.
 The “ItemNumber” should be 0 for the first item of the list, 1 for the second and so on.
 For example, if you have a list that is stored in the variable %MyList% and contains 10 items, you can retrieve the first item with: %MyList[0]% and the last item with %MyList[9]%.
 For data tables, you must use the following notation: %VariableName[RowNumber][ColumnNumber]%.

 If you would like to retreive an attribute of a stored object or dictionary in a variable, then you must use the %VariableName.attributeName% notation.
+Just use the %VariableName% notation to retreive the full object or dictionary.

 ##### Example